aditya-xq/Q/README.md

 ### From Edge extension store (for Edge browsers)

-Add to your browser from the official extension link - [Q](https://microsoftedge.microsoft.com/addons/detail/q/caclhkefejgdigpilgjbljkjejnlfibd)
+Add to your browser from the official extension link - [Q - The new tab extension](https://microsoftedge.microsoft.com/addons/detail/q/caclhkefejgdigpilgjbljkjejnlfibd)

 ### Manual Installation